CarloWood/systemd-netns/README.md

 Because it lets you build cool stuff with just a few configuration files in `/etc/conf.d/netns` and a few `sudo systemctl edit *.service` commands!

-The latter is really important, because in general you can need quite a few
+The latter is really important, because in general you will need a few
 dependencies:

 ![](doc/assets/dependencies.png)